Web Accessibility Standards

 Captions and Transcripts for Videos

 Transcripts provide a textual version of the content that can be accessed by anyone.
 Transcripts are required for all pre-recorded video and audio.
-Captions are a text form of audio information in video and multimedia that are synched with the content being presented.
+Captions are a text form of audio information in video and multimedia that are synced with the content being presented.
 Videos and live audio must have captions and a transcript.

 Learn more about transcripts and captions »